MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.10 Collapsible Calendar

-Validation is successful if a tester is able to adjust the list of calendar items for a day from few to all when there are multiple items.
+Validation is successful if a tester is able to adjust the list of calendar items for a day from few to all when there are multiple items or if the ‘Show all’ button does not appear when there is only one item.
+Validation will fail if a tester is unable to expand the list of calender items, despite there being multiple items.

 #### 4.2.10.1 Calendar list of events extended.